joshmarinacci/clogwench/README.md

 # Apps

-This repo is just the core and window manager.
+This `clogwench` repo is just the core and window manager.
 The apps are in the [clogwench-app](https://github.com/joshmarinacci/clogwench-apps) repo.
-To use apps, clone that repo, build them with the instructions, then add the apps.json file to the datapath when you start the os. ex: if  you checked out `clogwench-apps` next to `clogwench` then you can run:
+To use the apps, clone that repo, build them with the instructions, then add the `apps.json` file to the `datapath` when you start IdealOS.
+For example: if  you checked out `clogwench-apps` next to `clogwench` then you can run:

 ```shell